What are the benefits of a good candidate experience?

 Better quality, more committed employees

 After accepting a position following a good candidate experience, your candidates are entering their new position with an already positive view of the company.
-Employees who hold a positive perception of the company they work for are more engaged, more committed and produce better work than those who have a poor opinion.
+Employees who hold a positive perception of the company they work for are more engaged, more committed, and produce better work than those who have a poor opinion.
 They’re also likely to stay at your company for longer, meaning your retention rates will increase, which reflects well on your employer branding and reduces your overall recruitment costs.

 Good business sense

 A good CX includes quick turnaround times and an accessible, uncomplicated application process.
 The good news is that a key side effect of making your recruitment process enjoyable for applicants is that it also saves your company time and money.
 Aiming for a quick turnaround time means that less of your team’s time is devoted to filling a position, cutting your cost-to-hire figures.
-It also means that unfilled vacancies within your company have less time to cause any major problems or disruption to your operations.
+It also means that unfilled vacancies within your company have less time to cause any major problems or impact your productivity

 Making the recruitment process quick and simple also means that fewer applicants will be deterred from following through with their application (remember that 40%!), meaning that while you may have more applications to process, you’re also more likely to find suitable candidates sooner – removing the need to extend application deadlines or keep your position vacant for longer than necessary.